VPN Service BY VPN SURF VPN.SURF

 5. OpenVPN

-The OpenVPN protocol is one of the majorly used ones by VPN service providers and effective as well.
-Unlike the SSTP protocol, it is an open-sourced one and has a GNU Public License that provides the developers access to a source code where they can deal with the security flaws.
-So, the community does not sit back and let the potential security problems ruin the user experience of OpenVPN, but they work on them to make the protocol better.
+The OpenVPN protocol is one of the majorly used ones by VPN service providers and is effective as well.
+Unlike the SSTP protocol, it is an open-sourced one and has a GNU Public License that provides the developers access to a source code where they can deal with security flaws.
+So, the community does not sit back and let the potential security problems ruin the user experience of OpenVPN, but they work on them to improve the protocol.

 The OpenVPN protocol uses the OpenSSL that supports 256-bit encryption and comes with two main choices: OpenVPN TCP and OpenVPN UDP.
-The Transmission Control Protocol or TCP has a series of rules that determine how the connection will go forward while exchanging data through the security panel.
+The Transmission Control Protocol or TCP has rules that determine how the connection will go forward while exchanging data through the security panel.
 And the OpenVPN UDP or User Datagram Protocol transmits the data from the server to the client.
-There is so much information about how OpenVPN works, and to learn about that, you can check out our other articles.
+There is so much information about how OpenVPN works; to learn about that, you can check out our other articles.
 But for now, have a look at the pros and cons of OpenVPN.
+Check out more about OpenVPN and learn how to install it.

 Pros